 - Ski Touring NZ

-Public observations add to the official forecast and give some snapshots of what is going on in specific parts of the region you will be recreating in.
-Public observations are submitted by members of the public and can give you a more localized picture of what the snow and avalanche conditions are like.
+Public Observations via avalanche.net.nz add to the official forecast and give some snapshots of what is going on in specific parts of the region you will be recreating in.
+Public observations are submitted by members of the public and can give you a more localised picture of what the snow and avalanche conditions are like.
 Make sure that you check the dates in which they were published to make sure they are still relevant.
 You can submit and share your own observations on social media to help others.

 Get the gear